golddranks/kobuta/README.md

 that has the data of the first column of the 64 records stored in that block, followed by a stripe that has the data of the next column of the 64 records and so on.

+### About metadata

+A Kobuta file starts with metadata.
+The start of the metadata consists of an ASCII magic string that provides human-readable info that this file is in Kobuta format.
+Following that is a UTF-8 comment section that contains an user-definable file comment comment, the amount of records in the file and a human-readable version of the schema.

+This design allows for peeking the file with the `head` command or a text editor.

+After the UTF-8 section,
+there is a binary section that contains the actual metadata.

 ### About schema